UNCOVERING OUR BLINDSPOTS:

 THE FUTURE OF HEALTHCARE

-The theme of our 2020 Live Panel Discussion is Uncovering Our Blindspots: The Future of Healthcare.
-The live event will push our participants to not only explore how healthcare might evolve given the rapid advancements in biotechnology, but also identify and recognize the blindspots that we might overlook.
+The theme of our 2020 Live Panel Discussion was Uncovering Our Blindspots: The Future of Healthcare.
+The live event pushed our participants to not only explore how healthcare might evolve given the rapid advancements in biotechnology, but also identify and recognize the blindspots that we might overlook.

-The conference will challenge participants to ask and explore two key questions:
+The conference challenged participants to ask and explore two key questions:

 What will our healthcare systems look like 30 years from now, given the rapid acceleration of biomedical innovation?